Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 When someone says something negative about your business, it’s easy to become reactionary.
 Cooler heads always prevail so stand back, take a deep breath and give yourself time to regroup.
 Be open, honest and conciliatory.
 Be humble and offer to do whatever it takes to solve the problem.

-Digital reputation is a valuable asset.
+Online reputation is a valuable asset.